addugger/nanodegree_map/README.md

 # nanodegree_map
 Code base for Udacity fontend web dev neighborhood map project.

+To start the application, place the files in a web server and navigate to index.html in your web browser of choice.

 The page opens initially as a google map of the northern part of Springfield, OH, where my home is located.
 The initial search that populates the page is a google area ("near by") search centered on the initial map with wide open parameters, meaning it